vega/altair/doc/user_guide/interactions.rst

         x='Horsepower:Q',
         y='Miles_per_Gallon:Q',
         color=color,
-        tooltip='Name:N'
     ).add_params(
         selection
     )

-The above example shows all three elements at work.
-We  ``bind`` the ``input_dropdown`` to the ``selection`` which is called from the ``condition`` encoded through the data.
+As you can see above,
+we are still using ``conditions`` to make the chart respond to the selection, just as we did without widgets.

-Bindings and input elements can also be used to filter data on the client side.
-Reducing noise in the chart and allowing the user to see just certain selected elements:
+Bindings and input elements can also be used to filter data allowing the user to see just the selected points as in the example below.
+In this example, we also add an empty selection to illustrate how you can go back to showing all points after a selection has been made in a radio button or drop-down (since these can't be deselected).

 .. altair-plot::